Download and Respond to RFQs

 With the webhook notifications correctly set up, the API solution's back end will be notified by Avinode upon a change or update of an RFQ as soon as it occurs.
 When the application calls the GET /rfqs/{id} operation for an RFQ that has been previously downloaded, then it should look for the following updates:

-- sellerLift.links.quotes – If an additional lift has been requested, then these may have quotes.
+– If an additional lift has been requested, then these may have quotes.sellerLift.links.emptylegs

-- sellerLift.links.emptylegs – If an additional lift has been requested, then these may be requests for empty legs.
+– If an additional lift has been requested, then these may be requests for empty legs.tripmsgs

-- tripmsgs– Additional text messages related to this RFQ.
+– Additional text messages related to this RFQ.canceled

-- canceled– If the trip has been canceled by the buyer, this property will be set to true.
+– If the trip has been canceled by the buyer, this property will be set to true.
 The request cannot be responded to in this state.
+Any text message from the buyer and the cancellation reason can be found in the associated buyer message listed in the RFQ.
+Read more under the Canceled trip section.

 Identifying quote source and integration software